-I was invited on May 30, 2019 to speak in Ottawa to the Annual General Meeting of the ecumenical social justice group Citizens for Public Justice.
-They asked me to talk about populism, with an eye to what might happen in the campaign toward the Canadian general election to be held in October 2019.
+I was invited in 2019 to speak in Ottawa to the Annual General Meeting of the ecumenical social justice group Citizens for Public Justice.
+They asked me to talk about populism.
+It’s a topic that has gained new urgency following the so-called Freedom Convoy in 2022.
 Here is the speech:

 I am so pleased to be with you this evening.
 Actually, I have attended probably half a dozen of your Annual General Meetings, including one here in Ottawa in 2006.
 The speaker that evening was Immigration Minister Monte Solberg.
 He had barely begun his speech when a group of people stormed the podium to protest against his government’s immigration and refugee policies.
 The minister had to beat a hasty retreat.
 I am hoping that no one storms the podium tonight!